Respond • Recover • Protect

 How to avoid it

-• Do not click links or download attachments from unexpected emails.
+• Do not click links or open attachments from unexpected emails.

-• Check the sender’s address carefully — attackers spoof names.
+• Check the sender address carefully — names can be spoofed.

-• Hover over links to inspect the destination URL.
+• Hover over links before clicking to inspect the destination.

-• Report suspicious emails to your IT team or email provider.
+• Report suspicious messages to your email provider or IT team.

 If you fell for it